PensionBee/ddd-workshop/README.md

 ## Questions Worth Pondering

 - Which kind of tests (unit, integration, e2e, regression, acceptance, etc.) are command handler tests?
-- How can we write command handler tests efficiently?
+- What kind of things do we NOT want to test in command handler tests?
+Why?
 - What value do we get from writing command handler tests?